Ziziphus mauritiana: Morphology

 Ziziphus mauritiana has a rapidly developing taproot, a necessary adaptation to drought conditions.
 The species varies widely in height, from a bushy shrub 1.5–2 m tall, to a tree 10–12 m tall with a trunk diameter of about 30 cm.
 Z. mauritiana may be erect or wide-spreading, with gracefully drooping thorny branches and zigzag branchlets, with short, sharp straight or hooked thorns; some varieties are thornless.

 The leaves are alternate and ovate or oblong-elliptic in shape with rounded apices, with three main longitudinal veins originating from the petiole.
 The size of the leaves ranges from 2.5–6.3 cm long and 2–4 cm wide.
-The upperside (adaxial surface) of the leaves is dark-green and smooth, while the underside (abaxial surface) is covered with hairs and silver-coloured.
+The upperside (adaxial surface) of the leaves is dark-green and smooth, while the underside (abaxial surface) is covered with hairs.

 The flowers are tiny and yellow with five petals, located on leaf axils.
 They open fully in the early morning or later in the day, depending on the cultivar.
 Fertilisation relies on cross-pollination by insects attracted by the odour and nectar.
 Pollination is done by honeybees, wasps (Polistes sp.) and houseflies.
 Due to the protandrous nature of the flowers, the trees cannot reliably self-pollinate.
 The unpleasant scent of the flowers is caused by skatole, a volatile organic compound released at high concentrations at anthesis.